 The All Souls Procession is a people-powered and volunteer-driven grassroots Tucson event described as one of the most inclusive and authentic public ceremonies in North America today.
-Well over 150,000 participants fill the streets of downtown Tucson for the two-mile-long All Souls Procession that ends in the ceremonial burning of the contents of a large urn--papers onto which participants have written their hopes, offerings, and wishes for those who have passed—that is hoisted above the crowd.
+In early November, over 150,000 participants fill the streets of downtown Tucson for the two-mile-long Procession, which ends with a performance that includes a ceremonial burning of the contents of a large urn -- filled with notes onto which participants have written prayers, hopes, offerings, and wishes for those who have passed -- that is hoisted above the crowd.
 Myriad altars, performers, installation art, and creatives of all kinds collaborate for almost half the year to prepare their costumes and offerings for this amazing event.

 'TAMAL & HERITAGE FEST' HIGHLIGHTS HAND-CRAFTED TREATS

-Celebrate the rich tastes, smells, and variations of tamales from the Southwest and Mexico and discover the culinary tradition of making tamales for Christmas at the annual Tamal & Heritage Fest at AVA Amphitheater at Casino Del Sol Resort.
-Sample tamale-making contest entries made with meat, cheeses, veggies, chiles, sweets, and all flavors of traditional Southwestern spices wrapped into one package.
-Upbeat music by mariachi bands and colorful performances by Mexican folk dancers amp up the region's celebration of its heritage.
+Celebrate the rich tastes, smells and variations of tamales from the Southwest and Mexico, and discover the culinary tradition of making tamales for Christmas at the annual Tamal & Heritage Fest at AVA Amphitheater at Casino Del Sol Resort.
+Sample tamale-making contest entries made with meat, cheeses, veggies, chiles, sweets, and other traditional Southwestern spices wrapped into one package.
+Concerts by mariachi bands and performances by Mexican folk-dancers amp up this borderland celebration.

 TUCSON NAMED A BEST AMERICAN SMALL CITY